IrvingGomez/PersonalWebpage/content/publication/consistency_of_random_forests_with_missing_values/index.md

 ---
-title: "On the consistency of a random forest algorithm in the presence of missing entries"
+title: "On the Consistency of a Random Forest Algorithm in the Presence of Missing Entries"
 authors:
 - admin
 - Emilien Joly
-date: "2020-11-12T00:00:00Z"
+date: "2021-04-17T00:00:00Z"
 doi: ""

 # Schedule page publish date (NOT publication's date).